b2io/base2.io/_posts/2015-05-13-regex-replace-with-groups.md

 In this example the DynamicComponentName is different in every instance.

-Rather than manually identifing every template line and make the necessary changes I wanted to do a single search and replace and be done with it.
+Rather than manually identifying every template line and make the necessary changes I wanted to do a single search and replace and be done with it.
 Regex felt like the right answer, but how?

 ### Regex Groups